rafaeldevvv/rest-countries-api/README.md

 ]);
 ```

 The optional chaining operator is really useful.
-First time I used it in practice and I intent to use it more often.
+First time I used it in practice and I intend to use it more often.

 ```js
 function CountriesApp() {